Amey-Thakur/FINANCE-MANAGEMENT/README.md

      ========================================================================================= -->
 ## Usage Guidelines

-This repository is openly shared to support learning and financial literacy.
+This repository is openly shared to support learning and knowledge exchange across the academic community.

 **For Students**
-Use these resources as reference materials for understanding financial concepts, preparing for exams, and gaining practical insights into markets via Zerodha Varsity and Rupee Tales.
+Use these resources as reference materials for understanding Finance Management concepts, practicing financial analysis, and preparing for examinations.
+All content is organized for self-paced learning.

 **For Educators**
-These materials may serve as supplementary teaching resources or case study examples for finance courses.
+These materials may serve as curriculum references, case study examples, or supplementary teaching resources.
+Attribution is appreciated when utilizing content.

+**For Researchers**
+The documentation and organization may provide insights into academic resource curation and educational content structuring.

 ---